 Computer Group conditions are not evaluated when working offline.

-As an alternative, Device Rules apply to offline Computer Group memberships (supported from Application Control version 2020.xx).
+As an alternative, Device Rules apply to offline Computer Group memberships (applies to Application Control 2020.1 and later).

 |Is Laptop||A condition to check whether the endpoint is a laptop.
 The agent checks the endpoint for a battery.
 If one exists, the condition returns true.|